LippJC/pokered-gbc/README.md

 - Many Front Sprites were altered to pick the best version of the Red or Green version.
 1 or 2 Spaceworld sprites were used, but the intention is to retain the original art style.
 - Used several adjusted sprites from https://github.com/Vortyne/pureRGB.
 Thanks Vortiene!
+- HUGE changes to the palettes for specific Pokemon.
+	The red Pokemon palette has been tweaked to be more orange, less red.
+	All blue Pokemon were switched from the cyan palette to the blue palette.
+	Butterfree switched back to the cyan palette after QA testing Custom orange palette created for Dragonite (was brown) and given to Weedle (was yellow) Rattata switched from grey to purple palette, Raticate switched from grey to brown palette Growlithe switched from brown to red palette
+	Golem switched from grey to brown palette
+	Voltorb and Electrode switched from yellow to red palette Cubone and Marowak switched from grey to brown palette Starmie switched from grey to purple palette
+	Jynx switched from "mew" to red palette
+	Tauros switched from grey to brown palette
+	Eevee switched from grey to brown palette
+	Custom red and blue palette created for Porygon Dratini switched from grey to blue palette
+	Mewtwo switched from "mew" to purple palette
+	Mew switched from "mew" to pink palette

 Changelog of Routes:
 - Adjusted all areas to make <5% rare Pokemon have a >5% encounter rate.